PradeepYadav90/flask_todo_pipeline/README.md

 # Flask To-Do App with Docker, Jenkins, and AWS EC2

-A production-grade To-Do list application built with Flask and SQLite, containerized using Docker, and deployable on AWS EC2 with Jenkins CI/CD support.
+A production-grade To-Do list application built with Flask and SQLite, containerized using Docker, and deployed on AWS EC2 with Jenkins CI/CD.

 ---

-## 📁 Project Structure
+## Project Structure

 ```
 todo_app/